 Businesses fixate on operational data and numbers.
 The trouble is, real people are not represented by data very well.
 Data leads to assumptions, and at worst, it can lead to de-humanisation.
 It’s much easier to make a decision that might harm user experience when you see numbers instead of real human beings.

-I have conducted thousands of hours of user research in my career.
+I have conducted thousands of hours of customer research in my career.
 During the research, I would consistently hear distrust and disdain for corporations.
 When people came across a business that felt genuine, one that treated them like a real person instead of a potential sale, they got excited.
 The people I spoke to stayed on those websites longer and wanted to know more about these companies.
 Excitedly, they vowed to check them out after the user research session concluded.

 A company that treated people like humans instead of a potential sale was refreshing.